 - A student may transfer to IU South Bend with at least 12 transferrable credits and a 2.0/4.0 cumulative GPA for all post-secondary course work earned.
-Students with less than 12 credits of transferrable credit must meet our first-year admission requirements.
+Students with less than 12 transferrable credits must meet our first-year admission requirements.

 - It is important that a student notifies IU South Bend if transcripts will arrive under a name other than the one listed on the application.